MicrosoftDocs/customer-insights/ci-docs/audience-insights/system.md

 ## Security tab

 The **Security** tab lets you link and manage your own [Azure key vault](/azure/key-vault/general/basic-concepts) to the environment.
 The dedicated key vault can be used to stage and use secrets in an organization's compliance boundary.
-Audience insights can use the secrets in Azure Key Vault to [set up connections](connections.md) to third-party systems.
+Customer Insights can use the secrets in Azure Key Vault to [set up connections](connections.md) to third-party systems.

 For more information, see [Bring your own Azure key vault](use-azure-key-vault.md).